tw1107/Springboard-Capstone-Bank-Marketing/README.md

 **Feature Engineering Major Steps:**
 1. Encode some categorical features as ordered numbers when there is information in the order
-2. Create new features
-3. Log transform of the skewed numerical features to lessen impact of outliers
+2. Log transform of the skewed numerical features to lessen impact of outliers
-4. Transformation of categorical features vis one-hot encoding
+3. Transformation of categorical features vis one-hot encoding
-5. Split into testing and training datasets
+4. Split into testing and training datasets
-6. Standardize the magnitude of numeric features using a scaler
+5. Standardize the magnitude of numeric features using a scaler

 **Modeling Major Steps:**
 Created below models with RandomizedSearchCV hyperparameter tuning for model optimization
 1. Customer Segmentation Clustering
-2. Ridge
+2.
-3. Lasso
-4. ElasticNet
-5. XGBoost
-6. Gradient Boosting Regression
-7. Light GBM
-8. Stacking Model with ElasticNet as the meta_mode

 Model Validation Metric:
 1. RMSE